 Early in 2011 members of TWEEC (Township of Woolwich Environmental Enhancement Committee) recognized this need to increase the tree planting efforts in Woolwich, and a new offshoot organization was formed.
-Aptly named “Trees for Woolwich” the new organization aims to plant 23,000 trees by 2016 — one for each of the township’s residents, and at the same time is hoping to get the community as a whole involved in the joys and benefits of tree planting.
+Aptly named “Trees for Woolwich” the new organization aims to plant 23,000 trees — one for each of the township’s residents, and at the same time is hoping to get the community as a whole involved in the joys and benefits of tree planting.

 Trees for Woolwich will build upon other tree planting efforts in recent years by groups like the Elmira Lions Club and Woolwich Healthy Communities’ Clean Waterways Group.
 Trees will be planted on both public and private land, and the group encourages people to look for potential planting opportunities on their own property.
 One of the group’s goals will be to emphasize the importance in constructing natural windbreaks along roads and between fields as a means to limit erosion and soil runoff, and boost crop yields.

 Startup funds to support the initial round of planting in the fall of 2011 and spring of 2012 were provided by Waterloo Region and the Waterloo Stewardship Network.